ddelong/ddelong.github.io/_posts/2004-08-13-sleeping-until-2-pm-is-a-wonderful-thing.md

 ---
 After another week of work and 5 hour nights, I got to sleep in this morning.
 I woke up at the early hour of 11 AM, but went back to sleep another 3 hours.

-I can&#8217;t articulate how wonderful this is (well, except essentially losing the entire day).
+I can't articulate how wonderful this is (well, except essentially losing the entire day).
 I had dreams I could remember for the first time this week.

-Maybe it&#8217;s because I still have the collegiate habit of staying up too late, but weekends are better than peanut butter and fluff.
+Maybe it's because I still have the collegiate habit of staying up too late, but weekends are better than peanut butter and fluff.